hikari-py/hikari/CONTRIBUTING.md

 # Hikari contribution guidelines

 First off, we would like to thank you for taking the time to help improve Hikari, it's greatly appreciated.
-We have some contribution guidelines that you should follow to ensure that your contribution is at it's best.
+We have some contribution guidelines that you should follow to ensure that your contribution is at its best.

 # Code of conduct

 Hikari has a code of conduct that must be followed at all times by all the members of the project.
 Breaking the code of conduct can lead to a ban from the project and a report to GitHub.

 You can read the code of conduct [here](https://github.com/hikari-py/hikari/blob/master/CODE_OF_CONDUCT.md).

 # Branches

-We would like to keep consistency in how branches are named.
+We would like to keep consistency in naming branches.

 **This should be followed to ensure no issues when specific jobs run.**
-**Your merge request could be closed if a developer/maintainer think it's risky due to pipelines failing.**
+**Your merge request could be closed if a developer/maintainer thinks it is risky due to pipelines failing.**

 To push branches directly to the remote, you will have to name them like this:
   - `task/issue-number-small-info-on-branch`